 How menopause can affect libido

-Mood changes are so common during peri-menopause and menopause, but for many of us, the problem is not just feeling moody, but not being in the mood.
+Mood changes are so common during peri-menopause and menopause.
+For many of us, the problem isn’t just feeling moody, but not being in the mood.
 Our attitudes towards sex and relationships can change drastically during the menopause for many different reasons, some psychological, some physiological.
 It’s not easy to feel sexy, bold and excited about sex if you feel quite the opposite.
 Libido can considerably decline during the menopause, for reasons such as vaginal dryness – but there’s plenty we can do about it!
 Read on to find out more, and what we can do to improve our love life.

 Falling testosterone levels

-Lower levels of testosterone can affect many aspects of our lives as this hormone helps to boost mood, energy levels, concentration and libido.
-When levels of testosterone fall, sex not only becomes less appealing, but less physically enjoyable, no matter how emotionally connected and attracted we are to our partner.
+Lower levels of testosterone can affect many aspects of our lives.
+This hormone helps to boost mood, energy levels, concentration and libido.
+When levels of testosterone fall, sex becomes less appealing and less physically enjoyable, no matter how emotionally connected and attracted we are to our partner.

 How to increase testosterone levels

 The various physical changes we go through during the menopause can have a considerable effect on how we feel about sex.
 Not only our overall body image, but in specific areas too.
-Lower oestrogen levels reduce the collagen that keeps the vagina elastic and flexible, so it may shrink and expand less easily, making spontaneity difficult.
+Lower oestrogen levels reduce the collagen that keeps the vagina elastic and flexible.
+It may shrink and expand less easily, making spontaneity difficult.
 The vulva may become thin, dry and itchy, and you may notice a reddening and soreness.
-Our internal pH balance also changes and, now that oestrogen is no longer dominant, we may be at greater risk of recurrent vaginal infection such as thrush, UTIs, cystitis and itching.
+Our internal pH balance also changes.
+Now that oestrogen is no longer dominant, we may be at greater risk of recurrent vaginal infection such as thrush, UTIs, cystitis and itching.

 How to treat vaginal discomfort

-Probiotics in general really come into their own during the menopause, not just for gut health but for good vaginal and pelvic health.
-Taking a probiotic will increase the levels of good bacteria, which can also guard against thrush and vaginal and urinary infections that affect so many menopausal women.
-Try the strains L. rhamnosus and L. reuteri which are believed to be especially effective here.
+Probiotics in general really come into their own during the menopause.
+They’re not just for gut health, but for good vaginal and pelvic health.
+Taking a probiotic will increase the levels of good bacteria.
+This can also guard against thrush and vaginal and urinary infections that affect so many menopausal women.
+Try the strains L. rhamnosus and L. reuteri, which are believed to be especially effective here.

 How to treat vaginal dryness

-If sex becomes really tricky because of vaginal dryness, do see your GP, who can prescribe a topical oestrogen either as a pessary, cream or vaginal ring.
+If sex becomes really tricky because of vaginal dryness, do see your GP.
+They can prescribe a topical oestrogen either as a pessary, cream or vaginal ring.
 Vaginal oestrogen is an effective treatment (different from HRT) although HRT alone can make a huge difference to this symptom if you’re able to take it.
 Body identical oestrogen (made from the wild yam) is widely available on the NHS and is the kind that’s found in all oestrogen creams and patches (but not the tablet form of HRT).
-You do not need an expensive private prescription for un-regulated bio-identical hormones.
+You do not need an expensive private prescription for unregulated bio-identical hormones.

-Lubricants are also helpful – but do opt for one that is designed for the vagina – now is not the time to experiment with anything from the kitchen cupboard!
+Lubricants are also helpful.
+Opt for one that is designed for the vagina – now is not the time to experiment with anything from the kitchen cupboard!
 Avoid overly synthetic or perfumed products, especially stimulating varieties, as these can cause further irritation.
 Check that the lube is between pH3.8 and pH4.5 as products that are too alkaline can also trigger thrush.
 While KY jelly may be a familiar brand, it’s not that great for vaginal dryness.
 Instead try YES, an organic, hydrating, water based lubricant, or Replens, Sylk or Regelle.